brando90/snap-cluster-setup/README.md

 Bonus:
 - kinit for avoiding passwords
 - request an optional pull rquest to the original repo
+- ampere arch fp32 vs fp 16 and bf16.
+The goods for ML are bf16 and fp32.

 note: you should understand (roughly) what everything means in here to be effective.
 Google, gpt4/claude it etc.
 Tips: